wenfengzhuo/wenfengzhuo-v3.github.io/_posts/System Design - 1.md

 While abundant resource about how to be an expert on system design, it still remains as a difficult skill for engineers to obtain.
 Usually, people are biased by years of experience when judging your system design capability.
 More extremely, some people might not believe you are able to design a complicated system without years of experience above a threshold.

-It’s indeed intricate b
+It’s indeed intricate but not without possibility for us to excel it even with few practical experience.
+We u
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzc4NjUzMDIwLC04NzM1NDk1MzUsLTY2MT
+eyJoaXN0b3J5IjpbNzcyNzkzNzU3LC04NzM1NDk1MzUsLTY2MT
 MwMjQ1NSwxNDk1NjQwMTc3LC02MzI3ODUzOTVdfQ==
 -->